GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 In [Connecting Americans to Coronavirus Information Online](https://www.whitehouse.gov/articles/connecting-americans-coronavirus-information-online/), “The White House Office of Science and Technology Policy (OSTP) and Office of Management and Budget (OMB) directed Federal Chief Information Officers to incorporate these new Schema.org standard tags into all federally maintained web pages related to COVID-19.”
 When a government web page that announces information about our coronavirus pandemic response includes SpecialAnnouncement markup, it will help search engines fine-tune their support for our information.
 And, having markup on your pages now means that they are ready for special treatment in results pages as soon as that is a possibility.

-In the event that it is not possible to add the markup to every page that might be appropriate, here are some considerations USAGov has used to prioritize.
+In the event that it is not possible to add the markup to every page that might be appropriate, here are some considerations USA.gov has used to prioritize.

 ### Learn about your page’s position in search results